GRDHD-IS/Case-E/README.txt

 Changed worker supervision to look directly at server instead of syncing copy divide sync into two way and one way files seperate readme into three versions

-3.1
-process check for gui, to make sure only one is open.

-3.2
-fixed error on the caseloads gui "data" parent code section where the archive button ended with guidelete and no further commands.

-3.3
-server change

-3.4
-fixed static reference to old server in caseload code

-3.5
-Added edit button to data labels - opens with shell execute to make modification in notepad

-3.6
-Added Health Screen to Page Find script for automatic filing

-3.7
-Changed caseload file type to .ods for Libre Office

-3.8
-Fixed location error related to 3.7 change